akshitabakshi/akshitabakshi/README.md

 ✨ Apart from working on end to end projects I enjoy volunteering and I am currently the Attendee Relations Executive at DeltaHacks, a club that hosts hackathons at McMaster!

-📫 I love to meet new people so please dont hesitate to reach out to me on my email: baksha13@mcmaster.ca!
+📫 I love meeting new people so please dont hesitate to reach out to me on my email: baksha13@mcmaster.ca!